The potential for error when measuring water potential

 Simply accurate.
 Simply fast.
 Simple to use.

 As world experts in water potential and soil suction, it wasn’t enough to engineer an instrument that delivered consistent accuracy.
 We also designed it to be easy to use and take only minutes to register measurements, even in dry soils.
+The WP4C is a complex instrument due to its versatility, but extremely easy to use with sample sizes up to 7 ml.
+Simply fill half of the cup with soil, leaves or seeds, and then equilibrate the sample.

 Proven first-principles method based on fundamental physics